110th Bomb Squadron: Missouri National Guard

-During the next few years the JN-4's were replaced by the PT-1, TW-3, O-11, and O-2H aircraft and the unit assumed a mission of observation and reconnaissance.
+During the next few years the JN-4's were replaced by the Consolidated PT-1, Consolidated TW-3, Curtiss O-11, and Douglas O-2H aircraft and the unit assumed a mission of observation and reconnaissance.
 Their chief pilot on the "St. Louis to Chicago" airmail run was a young man named Charles Lindbergh.
 Lindbergh became a member of the 110th as a 2nd lieutenant on 14 March 1925 and held the rank of captain when he made his historic 1927 Trans-Atlantic solo flight.
 Lindbergh remained a member of the squadron until 1929.

-Men, equipment, and unit headquarters consolidated in a new hangar at Lambert Field in 1931.
-Summer field training conducted in the 1930s allowed 110th members to hone their skills on the K-17 Aerial Camera.
+In February 1929, the 35th Division Aviation headquarters was disbanded, but the 110th Observation Squadron remained attached to the 35th Division for tactical purposes, being assigned in October 1933 to the 47th Observation Group for command and control purposes.
+Men, equipment, and unit headquarters consolidated in a new hangar at Lambert Field (now St. Louis Lambert International Airport) in 1931.
+Summer field training conducted in the 1930s allowed 110th members to hone their skills on the K-17 aerial camera.
 The Douglas O-38 aircraft was received in 1933 and replaced in 1938 by the North American O-47A, an all-metal mid-wing observation aircraft.

-The units first summer encampments were held in 1924 and 1925 at Camp Clark Nevada, Missouri.
-Subsequent encampments were at Fort Riley Kansas; Lambert Field St Louis; Eglin Field Florida; Fort Sill, Oklahoma; and St Cloud Minnesota.
+The unit's first summer encampments were held in 1924 and 1925 at Camp Clark, near Nevada, Missouri.
+Subsequent encampments were at Fort Riley, Kansas; Lambert Field; Eglin Field, Florida; Fort Sill, Oklahoma; and St. Cloud, Minnesota.
+Detachments were also sent many years to support the summer training of the Missouri National Guard's 203rd Coast Artillery Regiment at Fort Barrancas, Florida, and the units of the 35th Division's 60th Field Artillery Brigade at Fort Riley and Fort Sill.
+In April 1934, the squadron provided aerial surveillance of, and for, the 7th Cavalry Brigade (Mechanized) during its movement from Fort Knox, Kentucky, to Fort Riley.